 - A register of scientific publications by AM staff and associates

 - Australian Museum Animal Care and Ethics Committee, Terms of Reference 2021

 The Australian Museum is an approved borrowing institution under the PCOL Act:

 - Protection of Cultural Objects on Loan Scheme (PCOL Scheme).

 Information available on informal request

 A request may be made at any time for other information held by the Australian Museum.
-While the Museum reserves the right to require a formal access application to be made, the Museum will generally provide the following types of information in response to an informal request, without the need to make a formal access application:
+While the Museum reserves the right to require a formal access application to be made, the AM will generally provide the following types of information in response to an informal request, without the need to make a formal access application:

 - Copies of correspondence, where the person requesting the correspondence was the person who sent it to the Museum,

 - Documents that contain only personal information about a particular individual, where the person requesting the document is the individual in question (staff of the museum may gain access to their own files by contacting the HR unit),